Fudan-iGEM/2025-wiki/pages/design.md

 ## Cloning Strategy

-In our previous projects, our teams were used to Gibson Assembly for DNA construction.
-This year, however, we opted to utilize Golden Gate (GG) Assembly, primarily because GG's use of standardized Type IIS restriction sites eliminates the need to redesign homology arms for every new assembly junction, thereby enabling rapid, combinatorial construction and part reusability.
+In our previous projects, our teams were used to [Gibson assembly](https://2021.igem.org/Team:Fudan/Experiments#clonexpress-ligation-reaction) for DNA construction.
+This year, however, we opted to utilize [Golden Gate](/experiments/#golden-gate-assembly) (GG) assembly, primarily because GG's use of standardized [Type II](https://www.neb.com/en/tools-and-resources/feature-articles/everything-you-ever-wanted-to-know-about-type-ii-restriction-enzymes)S restriction sites eliminates the need to redesign homology arms for every new assembly junction, thereby enabling rapid, combinatorial construction and part reusability.

 Besides, GG offers crucial technical superiority by maintaining high fidelity even with difficult sequences (such as repetitive regions or secondary structures), effectively assembling small fragments, and ensuring vector integrity by avoiding 5′ exonuclease damage, all of which accelerated our timeline and ensured the system's required high fidelity[^27].

 ## YeastVerse: Our Virtual Experiment Platform

-Throughout this project, we fully embraced the "dry-lab guiding wet-lab" approach by creating [YeastVerse](/model/), our virtual yeast simulation platform.
-YeastVerse, a portmanteau for "Yeast Metaverse," was used extensively to simulate the growth, division, protein expression, and external signal response of both Grape Yeast and normal unicellular yeast.
-This guided our wet-lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history.
-YeastVerse is a powerful platform with various functional modules and adjustable parameters, serving as the "zero-th machine" for our Grape Yeast chassis.
+Throughout this project, we fully embraced the "*dry-lab guiding wet-lab*" approach by creating [YeastVerse](/model/#visualization), our virtual yeast simulation platform.
+YeastVerse, a portmanteau for "Yeast Metaverse", was used extensively to simulate the growth, division, protein expression, and external signal response of both Grape Yeast and normal unicellular yeast.
+This guided our wet-lab work and visually demonstrated the advantage of Grape Yeast in tracking evolutionary history. **YeastVerse** is a powerful platform with various functional modules and adjustable parameters, serving as the "*zero-th machine*" for our Grape Yeast chassis.
 Please check our [Model](/model/) page for more details.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig6-yeast-verse.webp" style="width:80%">
     <div>
         <span style="color:gray">Figure 9.
-Use digital YeastVerse to guide our wet-lab.Once we have an idea, we first conduct background research and collect relevant data.
-Then, we input this data into Yeastverse and obtain feedback, which helps guide the design and implementation of our wet-lab experiments.</span>
+Use digital YeastVerse to guide our wet-lab.<br>Once we have an idea, we first conduct background research and collect relevant data.
+Then, we input this data into YeastVerse and obtain feedback, which helps guide the design and implementation of our wet-lab experiments.</span>
         <br><br>
     </div>
 </div>

 ## Summary

-  - We successfully engineered a novel yeast chassis, the Grape Yeast, for studying fungal mutation and evolution under drug pressure.
+- We successfully engineered a novel yeast chassis, the [Grape Yeast](/part-collection/#collection-1-grape-yeast), for studying fungal mutation and evolution under drug pressure.
 The modular design, including control modules and external signal interfaces, gives it unlimited potential for further modifications.

-  - We developed two powerful extension modules, the Timer and Recorder, to visualize cell lineage and evolutionary pressure, respectively.
-These modules are designed as flexible plugins that can be widely used by the iGEM community.
+- We developed two powerful extension modules, the [Timer](/part-collection/#fluorescent-timer) and [Recorder](#recorder), to visualize cell lineage and evolutionary pressure, respectively.
+These modules are designed as flexible plugins that can be widely used by future research.

-  - We built the YeastVerse virtual simulation platform to guide our wet-lab experiments.
-As the "zero-th machine" for Grape Yeast, YeastVerse can be widely used for various experimental tests, providing crucial support for wet-lab works.
+- We built the [YeastVerse](/model/#visualization) virtual simulation platform to guide our wet-lab experiments.
+As the "*zero-th machine*" for **Grape Yeast**, **YeastVerse** can be widely used for various experimental tests, providing crucial support for wet-lab works.

 ## Reference